Yunlongs/Goshawk/README.md

  ```buildoutcfg
 python3 run.py target_project_path
 ```
-But you should make sure, there is a `compilation.json` file of your project under the `target_project_path`.
+But you should make sure that there is a `compilation.json` file of your project under the `target_project_path`.

+The MM functions and their corresponding MOSs will be generated at `output/alloc` and `output/free`.

 The bug detection results will be generated at `output/report_html/index.html`.